Lindenshade (Wallingford, Pennsylvania): Near House

 HHF's eldest son, Walter Rogers Furness, built a summer house for his family on the Lindenshade property.
 "Near House" (c.1890, demolished) was designed by architect James Wilson Fassitt Jr., a partner in Furness, Evans & Company and Frank Furness's brother-in-law.

 Sub Rosa

 Following HHF's 1894 move to "Lindenshade" year-round, his daughter Carrie and son-in-law Horace Jayne built a Shingle Style summer house on the east side of the property, overlooking the Japanese garden.
 Design of "Sub Rosa" (c.
 1896, demolished) is attributed to Frank Furness.
 Its second story featured an L-shaped veranda beneath the house's main roof.
 A year earlier, Furness had designed the Jaynes' Philadelphia city house, off Rittenhouse Square.
-Following Carrie Jayne's untimely death in 1909 at age 35, her husband, daughter Kate and son Horace moved year-round to "Sub Rosa."
+Following Carrie Jayne's death in 1909 at age 35, her husband, daughter Kate and son Horace moved year-round to "Sub Rosa."
 Dr. Jayne died suddenly at "Sub Rosa" in July 1913, and his teenaged children moved into "Lindenshade" with Carrie's brother, William Henry Furness III.
 Kate Furness Jayne inherited "Sub Rosa" from her parents, and Horace H. F. Jayne inherited "Lindenshade" from his uncle.